isomerpages/psd-publicservice/_who-we-are/The Singapore Public Service.md

 we serve, while having the overall interest of Singapore and Singaporeans in mind.</p>
 <h4><em>Excellence</em></h4>
-<p>We strive to be the best that we can be in our roles and seek continuous
+<p>We strive to be the best that we can be in our roles and constantly seek
-improvement.
-We work as One Public Service and with partners and citizens to achieve excellence.</p>
+to improve.
+We consistently plan ahead for future challenges to ensure that we can continue to deliver excellent services and outcomes for Singapore.</p>
 <p></p>